Managing absence – 5 simple tips

 Create flexible working practices

 Offering flexible working options, such as remote working or flexi-time, provide an alternative to absence, helping to manage it as a result.
+Managers should lead the implementation of flexible working practices and ensure that each person’s unique circumstances are considered when making adjustments.
 It allows employees to work around their difficulties: Instead of calling in sick when they’re feeling under the weather, they can work at home, remaining productive.
 Similarly, if an employee needs a few hours to deal with something, on short notice, they can start earlier that day – or make up the time elsewhere.

 Communicate with your employees